 Ph.D.
 Arizona State University 1983

-Eastern Woodland and Southwestern archaeology; ethnohistory; colonialism; regional systems; archaeological method and theory; indigenous archaeology; archaeology and communities.
+Eastern Woodland archaeology; ethnohistory; colonialism; regional systems; archaeological method and theory; indigenous archaeology; archaeology and communities.

 My research in archaeology is concerned with the writing of anthropological histories of Native American societies.
 I focus on the writing of long-term regional histories, with a particular interest in the intersection of indigenous worldviews and the events of the early colonial era.
 I am equally concerned with changing relations within and between indigenous peoples at this time.
 My recent research and writing attempts to engage in the practices of indigenous and collaborative archaeology, framing new questions of the archaeological record that are rooted in native concepts of power, landscape, history, and hierarchy.
 My earliest (and some recent) publications are concerned with long-term demographic and political processes in the Pueblo region of the American Southwest.
 For the past two decades, my research has focused primarily on the greater Chesapeake region of the Eastern United States.